Cantilever building : Grand Designs Magazine Cantilever building

-5 brilliant cantilever buildings from Grand Designs
+5 cantilevered Grand Designs

-These outstanding homes appear to defy the laws of physics with their overhanging structures
+These outstanding homes appear to defy the laws of physics

-By Hugh Metcalf | 9 November 2021
+By Hugh Metcalf |

-1. Shipping container home
+1. Patrick Bradley’s shipping container home

 The upper storey overhangs the ground floor at both ends and includes a balcony surrounded by steel fins.
 They serve to prevent too much solar gain overheating the living space.
 The containers were insulated and weatherproofed to prevent the build-up of moisture that might cause the metal to rust.